karin-on/event-form/README.md

 - It’s impossible to create an event prior to the actual date and the starting time must be provided in 12 hour format.
 On the output date and time are formatted as `YYYY-MM-DDTHH:mm` (time in 24 hour format).
 - Fields `fee`, `reward` and `duration` accept only digits.
 - After submiting data and successful validation the form closes and **Success** information appears.
 All the data from the form is displayed in a console as an object:
+- The form has custom drop-down lists instead of default HTML select elements.

 ```js
 {